Mantaro/mantaro-wiki/znai/guides/birthday-announcer.md

 Before enabling the birthday announcer you need to check some things first.

 *   You need to choose a channel in which Mantaro will announce the birthdays.
-*   You need to choose a role to be assigned on each birthday.*
+*   You need to choose a role to be assigned on each birthday.

-*Make sure that the role you choose is **not** a role with permissions you would not want all users to have.
+Warning: Make sure that the role you choose is **not** a role with permissions you would not want all users to have.
 As well, make sure that the role is **not** an actively used role, for example a role called Member that is given to everyone is not a good choice.

-Once you have those two you can use `~>opts birthday enable <channel name> <role name>` to activate the Birthday Announcer.
+Once you have those two you can activate the Birthday Announcer with:

+* ~>opts birthday enable `<channel name>` `<role name>`

 ![](https://i.imgur.com/c1T9vAd.png)